THE-BASILICA/THE-BASILICA/README.md

 ︶ We don't tolerate racism of any kind.
 You make a "troll skin" or make a "dark humor" joke, we don't care.
 Not a topic of joke, ok?

-︶ And dni if your gonna be a freak. (you have a list of copy pastes that are inappropriate, you say inappropriate things, etc.)
+︶ And dni if your gonna be a freak. (you have a list of copy pastes that are inappropriate, you say inappropriate things [to strangers], etc.)
 </details>
 ︵︵　︵︵　︵︵
   <details>